Skip to Main Content

 choose library links and search for mount royal

-Articles that we paid for access to will be flagged in your search results
+After setup: Articles MRU pays for will be flagged in your search results with a link like this:

 Links to full text articles at MRU